pinchbv/floor/README.md

 ![Floor](https://raw.githubusercontent.com/vitusortner/floor/develop/img/floor.png)

 Floor provides a neat SQLite abstraction for your Flutter applications inspired by the [Room persistence library](https://developer.android.com/topic/libraries/architecture/room).
-It comes with automatic mapping between in-memory objects and database rows while still offering full control over the database with the use of SQL.
+It comes with automatic mapping between in-memory objects and database rows while still offering full control of the database with the use of SQL.
+In order to harvest Floor's full potential, it's necessary to have an understanding of SQL and SQLite.

 - typesafe
 - reactive
 - lightweight
+- SQL centric
 - no hidden magic
 - no hidden costs
 - iOS, Android, Linux, macOS, Windows